 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

 COVID-19 can be deadly for some people.
-Older adults and people with existing health conditions are more at risk of serious complications, which can be life threatening.
+Older adults and people with existing health conditions are

 Older people may develop more severe symptoms, as may people with ongoing health conditions, such as: